rumblesan/tilegame/README.md

 Takes the following arguments :-
 * The name of an tile-set image
+* The number of the tile from the set to draw
 * An X position
 * A Y position